wclenhardt/opal_docs/docs/index.md

 ## Data Ingest File Templates
 The processed files for Data Landing stage can be used as templates for future data assimilation.
 Use the file that most closely aligns with your data.
 ## Data Dictionary
-A data dictionary describing the relevant attributes is available.
+A data dictionary describing the relevant attributes of OPAL V1 will be available shortly.

 ## Database Ingest Processing
 Documentation for database ingest and processing can be found in the following Github repository.